Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 If you want to read a video file from a source using Queries, this method will work.
 ```
 var frameResults = []
+var frameSkip = 72
+var maxCaptures = 100
 try {
     // We expect the error received when the bounds are overrun to stop the loop,
-    // so we needn't worry about the while condition
+    // so maxCaptures can be higher than the expected number of captures
     var frame = 0
-    while (true) {
+    FOR (frame in range(0, frameSkip * maxCaptures, frameSkip)) {
         SELECT * FROM VideoSource AS results WITH
                         fileLocation:myVideoLocation,
                         fileExtension:"mov",